What is KidZ at Heart?

 Christian spiritual formation for children is the lifelong process by which the Holy Spirit serves as the child’s teacher, deepening the child’s relationship with God, transforming the child into Christlikeness from the inside, and generating an overflow of love toward God, self, and others (Romans 8:27-29, Mark 12:28-31).

 Why does KidZ at Heart focus on the spiritual formation of children?

-The fruit of spiritual formation for the child is Christlikeness.
+3. Because we love children and want to help them fall deeply in love with Jesus.
+The fruit of spiritual formation for the child is Christ likeness.
 Adults can cultivate ways for children to be with God in deepening friendship, keeping the focus on God and leaving the results to the Holy Spirit (Galatians 3:3).
 Spiritual formation for children is significantly different from traditional Christian education, which focuses on knowledge of Scripture (intellectual) and obedient application (behavioral).
-Formation is relational and personal, as governed by the Holy Spirit as the child hears, reads, and engages with Scripture in age-appropriate ways.
+Formation is relational and personal, as governed by the Holy Spirit as the child hears, reads, and engages with Scripture in age appropriate ways.
 Scripture is central to the spiritual formation of children, but transactional cognitive and behavioral changes, important as they are, are not sufficient evidences of spiritual health.
 Instead, spiritual formation is evidenced by a growing, lifelong love for God, self, and others (relational changes) within the child.
 This includes the three components: knowing God’s story (head), following his instructions (hands), and increasing in love for him (heart).